 The Operational SIMA and IAP may need to be revised if additional information arises.

-See Table 3-4 for the Operational SIMA templates for Group II spills.
+See Table 3-4 and Table 3-5 for the Operational SIMA templates for Group II spills and Group I spills respectively.

-Table 3-3: Operational SIMA template - Group II/Diesel spills
+Table 3-4: Operational SIMA template - Group II/Diesel spills